INSANE Things You MUST Know About Tea Tree Essential Oil...And Why You Need It in Your Home

 Well, I no longer think Tea Tree essential oil is stinky.
 In fact, I LOVE this stuff!
 I make deodorant for some of my friends, and I have several who request tea tree be added.
 I've tried that myself, and have never once had an odor problem when using it!
 Here is my deodorant recipe!

 In my own personal opinion, I believe that every household should have tea tree oil handy!
 It's great for first aid as well as for treating more serious skin issues and wounds.
-It's also wonderful for a great many other uses too!
+Tea tree essential oil is wonderful as a household cleaner, too!

 What do you use tea tree oil for?
 I'd love to know if I've missed something on this list!
 I'll add it on! :-)